dhanji/g3/README.md

 The default interactive mode now uses **accumulative autonomous mode**, which combines the best of interactive and autonomous workflows:

+**Requirements Persistence**: All requirements are automatically saved to `.g3/requirements.md` in your workspace, allowing you to:
+- Resume work across sessions
+- Review what you've asked G3 to build
+- Share requirements with team members

 ```bash
 # Simply run g3 in any directory
 g3